Special Use Permits

 - Do you want to temporarily use King County Parks’ property to provide construction access to your property?

 Boundaries along Parks’ property, especially regional trails and undeveloped open spaces, are often difficult to locate.
-Most Parks’ property boundaries are not easily discernable on site.
+Most boundaries of Parks-owned properties are not easily discernible on site.
 Fences, landmarks, plat maps, utility lines, and roadways do not always reflect current ownership.
 King County’s iMap is a free tool available to look up property boundaries and ownership near public lands.
 You can search property information by entering an address or parcel number.
 Even with this tool, a survey may be necessary to determine property boundaries.

 How do I apply for a Special Use Permit?

-Please contact Parks via email at ParksProperty@KingCounty.gov or call our Parks Property hotline at 206-477-9770 to discuss the scope of the proposed use of Parks’ property with a Parks representative.
-A free, pre-application meeting is strongly encouraged for proposals along rail corridors, regional trails or near critical areas.
+Before you apply for a Special Use Permit, contact Parks to discuss the scope of your proposed use of public land.
+A free, pre-submittal review is required for proposals along rail corridors, regional trails, or near critical areas.

 How much does it cost to apply?

 The application fee is $500 and is non-refundable.
-In some cases, a use fee and technical review fee may apply, depending on the proposed use of Parks’ property.
+In most cases, a use fee and technical review fee may apply, depending on the proposed use of Parks’ property.

 How long does it take to get a Special Use Permit?

-It typically takes eight to 10 weeks from the date you submitted your SUP application to receive an approved SUP.
-Complex proposals may require additional review time.
+It typically takes 8-10 weeks from the date you submitted your application, though complex proposals may require additional review time.